The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 When transactions are verified on the Bitcoin blockchain, they remain on the public ledger forever.
 This means that over time, the blockchain ledger becomes bigger and bigger.

 The problem with this is that every single miner on the network must keep a copy of every single transaction.
 This causes scalability issues.

 Cardano, however, is building a blockchain that does things differently by separating data that is not relevant to the people involved in the transaction.
 For example, if John sends 100 ADA coins to Sue, they are the only two people that are involved in the transaction.

 As a result, when validators help confirm the movement of the funds, they only need to maintain the data that is relevant to the transaction, not the entire blockchain!

-Cardano performed a test in late 2017 which allowed the blockchain to process 257 transactions per second, which is significantly more than Bitcoin and Ethereum.
+Cardano performed a test in late 2017 that allowed the blockchain to process 257 transactions per second, which is significantly more than Bitcoin and Ethereum.
 However, the long-term aim is to increase this number to tens of thousands per second.

 When it comes to storing your ADA coin, Cardano has its own official wallet called Daedalus.
 However, there have been many reports from the cryptocurrency community saying that the Daedalus wallet has many issues.
 This includes things such as being unable to connect to the network, sync blocks and transactions not reaching the receiver.

 So, now that you know about Cardano’s plans for scalability, the next part of this ADA cryptocurrency guide is going to look at what it can be used for, as well as how it could be abused!